MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 1. Now, you are prompted whether to do a snapshot or regular debugging session, or not to debug, but just view the source code.
     > [!NOTE]
     > For production environments, regular debugging isn't supported.
-1. If you want to debug, set breakpoints and go back to the web client to run the task.
+1. If you want to debug, then set breakpoints and go back to the web client to run the task.
 When the breakpoint is hit, you can inspect the code in Visual Studio Code.

 You can also choose to inspect a specific field on a page.